MaxWenzel/tooling/README.md

 - [Puppeteer ](https://github.com/puppeteer/puppeteer): a Node library which provides a high-level API to control Chrome or Chromium over the DevTools Protocol.
 Puppeteer runs headless by default, but can be configured to run full (non-headless) Chrome or Chromium
 - [Playwright ](https://github.com/microsoft/playwright): a Node.js library to automate Chromium, Firefox and WebKit with a single API.
 Playwright is built to enable cross-browser web automation that is ever-green, capable, reliable and fast.

+### Architecture

+- [Structure101](https://structure101.com/): track and enforce structural and architectural rules at build time with this headless companion.
+- [Degraph ](https://github.com/schauder/degraph): test and Visualize and Manage Dependencies of classes and packages in JVM Byte Code (think Scala and Java)
+- [jQAssistant ](https://jqassistant.org/): a QA tool, which allows the definition and validation of project specific rules on a structural level.
+It is built upon the graph database Neo4j and can easily be plugged into the build process to automate detection of constraint violations and generate reports about user defined concepts and metrics
+- [Structurizr ](https://structurizr.com/): a collection of tooling to create software architecture diagrams and documentation based upon the C4 model

 ## Performance / Stress tests

 - [k6](https://k6.io/): open source load testing tool and SaaS for engineering teams